By Aditya Bajaj

 But those aspersions seem premature as the former Spurs midfielder gives one special performance after another ever since his sparkling debut against Napoli earlier in February.
 Milan lost at the San Paolo, but Taarabt opened his account for the Rossoneri with a brilliantly placed curler from outside the box – one that showcased both his class and eye for a good finish.
 Rafael Benitez and the Partenopei made headlines, but so too did Taarabt.

-Seedorf's men have played Bologna, Atletico Madrid and Sampdoria since then and he has easily been among the club's top three players, if not the best.
+Seedorf's men have played Bologna, Atletico Madrid and Sampdoria since then and he has easily been amongst their top three players, if not the best.
 Everything from his trickery to his mesmeric runs have had the Rossoneri faithful spell bound and clearly his popularity has soared over the past month.

-The renaissance under ‘Mr Champions League’ is there for everyone to see as his team has looked better every time it has stepped onto the field, with four victories and a draw in the six league games he has been at the helm.
+The renaissance under ‘Mr Champions League’ is there for everyone to see as his team have looked better every time they have stepped onto the field, with four victories and a draw in the six league games he has been at the helm.

-A defeat came to a much superior Napoli side and, while Seedorf made a losing start to his Champions League career as coach against Atletico, his side was hailed as the better of the two teams.
-But there are testing times to come as league leader Juventus visits, with its relentless march towards a third consecutive Serie A title seemingly irrepressible, and the club also has to overturn a 1-0 deficit in the second leg against Atleti in the last 16, but the belief is Milan has turned a corner.
+A defeat came to a much superior Napoli side and, while Seedorf made a losing start to his Champions League career as coach against Atletico, they were hailed as the better of the two teams.
+But there are testing times to come as league leaders Juventus visit, with their relentless march towards a third consecutive Serie A title seemingly irrepressible, and they also have to overturn a 1-0 deficit in the second leg against Atleti in the last 16, but the belief is Milan have turned a corner.

-At the heart of this rejuvenation has been Taarabt who has scored two goals in three Serie A games since his loan transfer, and has effortlessly glided past and terrorized opposition defenses as Sampdoria was the latest side to feel the pain of his artistry.
-However, Juve, which has one of the best defenses in Italy, will be an altogether different proposition and he will need to show his creativity, flair and ingenuity to penetrate a watertight back line.
+At the heart of this rejuvenation has been Taarabt who has scored two goals in three Serie A games since his loan transfer, and has effortlessly glided past and terrorised opposition defences as Sampdoria were the latest side to feel the pain of his artistry.
+However, Juve, who have one of the best defences in Italy, will be an altogether different proposition and he will need to show his creativity, flair and ingenuity to penetrate a watertight back line.

 Whether it is Seedorf’s calming influence or Taarabt is simply overwhelmed to be at a club as big as Milan, there is absolutely no doubt as to whom is having the last laugh as the transfer until now has proved to be beneficial to both parties.